hashicorp/terraform-provider-aws/website/docs/d/qldb_ledger.html.markdown

 # Data Source: aws_qldb_ledger

-Use this data source to get the ARN, deletion protection and permissions mode of a ledger in AWS Quantum Ledger Database (QLDB).
-By using this data source, you can reference QLDB Ledgers without having to hard code the ARNs as input.
+Use this data source to fetch information about a Quantum Ledger Database.

 ## Example Usage